Ling Jihua: Son's Ferrari crash

 Throughout Hu Jintao's leadership, Ling accompanied Hu on trips abroad and was often seen with Hu on inspection visits around the country.
-As one of Hu Jintao's closest associates and most trusted advisors, in addition to being of an appropriate level of seniority, Ling seemed long destined for higher office.
+As one of Hu Jintao's closest associates and most trusted advisors, in addition to being of an appropriate level of seniority, Ling seemed to be a good candidate for higher office.
 Ling's political fortunes, however, took an abrupt turn in 2012.
-On March 18, Ling's only son, 23-year-old Ling Gu, was killed in a car crash on Beijing's 4th Ring Road while driving a black Ferrari 458 Spider accompanied by two women, reportedly of Tibetan ethnicity, one of whom also died.
+On March 18, Ling Jihua's only son, 23-year-old Ling Gu, was killed in a car crash on Beijing's 4th Ring Road while driving a black Ferrari 458 Spider accompanied by two women, reportedly of Tibetan ethnicity, one of whom died in the crash.
 Ling Gu was said to have been found naked, and the women were described as either naked or otherwise "scantily clad," which seemed to suggest sexual activity while driving.
-While this account was later disputed, the widely discussed "Ferrari crash" was juicy tabloid fodder and exacerbated public cynicism over the debauchery and conspicuous consumption often associated with children of the Communist ruling elite.
+While this account was later disputed, the widely discussed "Ferrari crash" was sensationalized in the media and exacerbated the general public's cynicism over the debauchery and conspicuous consumption often associated with children of the Communist ruling elite.

 News of the crash was reported in mainland Chinese media shortly after it happened, but the story was then rapidly suppressed.
 Reportedly, Ling Jihua, after viewing the body of the driver at the morgue, denied it was his son.
-Ling was also said to have mobilized staff from the Central Security Bureau, an organ in charge of national leaders' security which reported into the General Office, to cover up the crash.
-Chinese media also reported that Ling had contacted Zhou Yongkang, then chief of the powerful Central Political and Legal Affairs Commission, to reach unspecified "political deals" in exchange for assistance on covering up the death of his son.
+Ling was also said to have mobilized staff from the Central Security Bureau, an organization in charge of national leaders' security which reported into the General Office, to cover up the crash.
+Chinese media also reported that Ling had contacted Zhou Yongkang, then chief of the powerful Central Political and Legal Affairs Commission, to reach unspecified "political deals" in exchange for assistance in covering up the death of his son.
 Ling then went on to work as normal.
 In China, Internet search terms such as "Ferrari", "Little Ling" and "Prince Ling" were blocked, and a message dispelling the rumour was also posted under Ling Gu's social media alias "Wang Ziyun".
-In November 2012, an 'exclusive' from the South China Morning Post reported that Jiang Jiemin, a former associate of Zhou Yongkang then serving as chief executive of China National Petroleum Corporation, wired money from the company's accounts to the families of the two women involved in the crash to keep silent about the crash.
+In November 2012, an 'exclusive' from the South China Morning Post reported that Jiang Jiemin, a former associate of Zhou Yongkang then chief executive of China National Petroleum Corporation, wired money from the company's accounts to the families of the two women involved in the crash to keep silent about the crash.

-Despite media censorship regarding the event, news of the crash was widely circulated in China.
-The incident was also later reported on major international media, including the Wall Street Journal and Reuters.
-Online Chinese-language communities also questioned how Ling Gu could afford a car worth some $500,000 when his parents had government jobs.
-The crash and subsequent suppression were said to have led to Ling Jihua's demotion in August 2012, and his wife Gu Liping's removal from her job in January 2013.
+Despite media censorship regarding the event, news of the crash was widely circulated in China and later reported abroad by major international media, including the Wall Street Journal and Reuters.
+Online Chinese-language communities also questioned how Ling Gu could afford a car worth around $500,000 when his parents had government jobs.
+The crash and subsequent suppression of the incident by Ling were said to have been what ultimately led to his demotion in August 2012, and his wife Gu Liping's subsequent removal from her position in January 2013.